 On June 12, 2022, we entered into the Purchase Agreement to sell our SumTotal business to a third party for \$200 million in cash, subject to adjustments as set forth in the Purchase Agreement.
 The sale was completed on August 15, 2022.
-Skillsoft received net proceeds of \$176.7 million on August 15, 2022, pending final closing adjustments.
+We received net proceeds of \$180.0 million and reserved \$8.0 million for working capital contingency which is subject to customary adjustments as set forth in the Purchase Agreement.
 The disposal of SumTotal assets met the criteria to be reported as held for sale and discontinued operations as of July 31, 2022.
 As a result, SumTotal's assets and liabilities are reported as held for sale and the results of operations are presented, net of tax, separate from the results of continuing operations for all periods presented.